 Physical and Medical Research, Bendix-Friez, co-inventor of the Lumicon image-intensifier, and

-WJZ-TV Staff Photographer Mr. John A. Kelly Jr. (1926-1977) awoke at 3 AM on three consecutive days and succeeded in capturing video of Sputnik 1 rocket on the third morning,4 October 12, 1957, at 6:17 AM EDT (10:17 UTC).
-He used a special camera with the Bendix-Friez Lumicon image-intensifier.
-The video imagery was displayed on a kinescope monitor and recorded on 16 mm film at about 8 fps.
+WJZ-TV Staff Photographer Mr. John A. Kelly Jr. (1926-1977) awoke at 3 AM on three consecutive days and succeeded in filming Sputnik 1 rocket on the third morning,4 October 12, 1957, at 6:17 AM EDT (10:17 UTC).
+The video imagery displayed on the Lumicon's kinescope monitor was recorded using a pair of motion picture cameras onto 16 mm film at about 8 fps.

 John Kelly flew the film to Boston, where it was developed and verified by scientists to show "Sputnik".5 WBZ-TV used it on an exclusive basis in a special Sputnik broadcast, produced by Mr. Chester F. Collier, director of public affairs.6 Dr. Jonathan Karas (1922–1999), professor of physics at the University of New Hampshire and WBC Science Editor, assisted in developing the show and served as host.5 His guests were Dr. Fred L. Whipple, Director of the SAO, and Dr. J. Allen Hynek, Associate Director, in charge of the SAO's Optical Satellite Tracking Program.3 The scientists explained how the film of Sputnik 1 rocket was made and how its orbit was determined using MIT's computer.7 Shots of the computer and Moonwatchers with their equipment were shown.8

 WBZ-TV first aired the half hour program on October 12 at 5 PM EDT, and repeated it at 6:30 PM.6 Its feed was carried by WBC stations WJZ-TV Baltimore, KYW-TV Cleveland and KDKA-TV Pittsburgh.
 A copy was flown to WBC's KPIX San Francisco and broadcast the next day.
-Later on October 12, WBC made the film available to all the networks and to national TV and newsreel services,5 distributed via United Press Movietone.6 That same night, NBC aired an abbreviated form of the program; CBS followed suit the next day.5 WBZ-TV rebroadcast the kinescope of the program on October 19, at 1:30 PM; its title in the Daily Boston Globe TV listings was "Soviet Satellite".
-Life Magazine published four frames in its October 21 issue.
-(The caption incorrectly identified the brightest star in the scene; it is Eta Ursae Majoris (aka Alkaid).
-The fainter star above it is 24 Canum Venaticorum.)
-Westinghouse loaned copies of the 29 min. kinescope of the program to schools, service clubs, church groups and other organizations through some of its manufacturing plants.8, 9
+Later on October 12, WBC made the film available to all of the networks and to national TV and newsreel services.5

 The U.S. National Archives and Records Administration (NARA) holds a copy of the Baltimore kinescope in a USAF archive.
 The National Archives Identifier (aka ARC Identifier) is 67312.
 The Local Identifier is 342-USAF-26252.
 Westinghouse Broadcasting System (sic) is identified as producer for AFCRC.